Traffic Watch Viewer is a great tool you can use to review all logs of HTTP requests made to your WordPress site.

 How to review your WordPress site traffic

 Once you've done that, simply go to the Shield Security Dashboard and select the Traffic tab to get a more informed view on your site traffic.

-Traffic Viewer provides a summary of each request including:
+Traffic Viewer (Traffic section) provides a summary of each request including:

 - IP address (and Geo-location)